MakeSchool-Tutorials/web-7-react-redux-tetris-app/P06-Score-Board/content.md

 ---
-title: "Tetris Score Board"
+title: "Score Board"
-slug: tetris-score-board
+slug: score-board
 ---

 We need a score board to show the game score and